Karol-pl/recruitment-task-shuffle/README.md

-## Recruitment-task---shuffle
 # Recruitment task done for Shuffle

+Simple card section done with html & css only, I've added some @media queries so it folds nicely on mobiles